supermemo-wiki/SuperMemo.Wiki/supermemo.md

 In practice SR is performed by creating **flashcards** and assigning them a [forgetting index](/supermemo/spaced-reptition#flashcards) within a computer software.

 **Flashcard** is generic term for any association of knowledge.
 An example is the association between two words in different languages: "Hello" means "Bonjour" in French.
 The reciprocal association "Bonjour" -> "Hello" is another flashcard.
+They can be physical (paper cards) or virtual (like in SuperMemo).

 ![types-of-flashcard.png](/supermemo/spaced-repetition/types-of-flashcard.png)